 “The people of Somalia just do not have a voice.
 They are to me the most forgotten people in the world.”

 Like many African countries, Somalia suffers from the aftereffects of colonization.
 Italy and Great Britain left the country unstable, forcing duelling clans to coexist.
 After an unpopular war against Ethiopia, the longstanding dictator, Mohammed Siad Barre, was thrown out of power, leaving Somalia with no strong government.
-Somalia structures themselves based on clans (groups of people with the same ancestry).
+Somalia structures itself based on clans (groups of people with the same ancestry).
 Since then, the people of Somalia have suffered from clan violence, disease, terrorism, and famine.
 Many have fled to Dadaab, a refugee camp in Kenya and one of the largest refugee camps in the world.

 - Somalia currently has a central government for the first time in years, but it is highly susceptible to corruption